This article shall be known and cited as the "West Virginia State Rail Authority Act."

 (a) The authority may:

-(1) Adopt and, from time to time, amend and repeal bylaws necessary and proper for the regulation of its affairs and the conduct of its business and propose rules for legislative approval in accordance with the provisions of article three, chapter twenty-nine-a of this code to implement and make effective its powers and duties.
+(1) Adopt and, from time to time, amend and repeal bylaws necessary and proper for the regulation of its affairs and the conduct of its business and propose rules for legislative approval in accordance with the provisions of article three of this chapter to implement and make effective its powers and duties.

 (2) Adopt an official seal.